junghan0611/spacemacs/layers/+readers/pdf/README.md

 Tips:

--   You\'ll probably want to use `pdf-view-set-slice-from-bounding-box` (bound to `SPC m s b`) This command trims the blank parts of the lateral margins, making the useful portion larger.
+-   You'll probably want to use `pdf-view-set-slice-from-bounding-box` (bound to `SPC m s b`) This command trims the blank parts of the lateral margins, making the useful portion larger.
 -   The layer uses the package